blockchain-etl/ethereum-etl/README.md

 ### SQL for Blockchain

-I'm currently working on a SaaS solution for analysts and developers:
+I'm currently working on a SaaS solution for analysts and developers.
+The MVP will have the following:

 - Web console for running SQLs based on Redash http://demo.redash.io/
 - Built on top of AWS, cost efficient